 one, even if you had an in-person interview the previous year.
 Acceptance into the

 program after you have deferred is not guaranteed.

 Can I get licensed as a counselor with a masters degree from Naropa University?

-- Three of Naropa's psychology programs (the MA Somatic Counseling program, the MA Transpersonal Counseling Psychology program, and the MA Contemplative Psychotherapy & Buddhist Psychology program) prepare students to take their counselor licensure tests immediately after graduation.
+- Three of Naropa's psychology programs (the MA Somatic Counseling program, the MA Mindfulness-Based Transpersonal Counseling program, and the MA Contemplative Psychotherapy & Buddhist Psychology program) prepare students to take their counselor licensure tests immediately after graduation.

 For more information, please visit the Graduate School of Counseling & Psychology Licensure page.

 What are the similarities and differences between the three graduate programs that

 lead to licensure: the MA Somatic Counseling program, the MA Mindfulness-based Transpersonal